iluxonchik/PayRequestDeFi/README.md

 ### Discounted Price For First 100 Customers

-Outside of the blockchain, you don't know if retailers are telling the truth: they may lure you to purchase a product with the pretense of a special pricr for the first *N* customers, but in reality offer it to *N+M* customers, with *M>0*.
+Outside of the blockchain, you don't know if retailers are telling the truth: they may lure you to purchase a product with the pretense of a special price for the first *N* customers, but in reality offer it to *N+M* customers, with *M>0*.

 ### NFT Owners Get A Discounted Price